top of page

 Why was French Quinn so important to Decatur?

 The obit of French Quinn, 1872 to 1948, states that " Mr. Quinn was known as a historian, author, and lecturer…but that he was most happy when participating in community activities.
 He had an inspiring influence in every gathering and in every worthy cause and contributed beyond measure to the development of his home town."
+He was married to his sweetheart, Eva for 54 years and had two children; Robert and Reba.
+Both children died in 1914; one due to illness and one due to an electrical accident.
+French Quinn was also a veteran of the Spanish American War.
+He died from heart disease in his home in Decatur.

 Some of French Quinn’s work as a community activist include: